How Submissions Work

 Can producers submit more than one beat?

 Yes.
-A producer can submit multiple different tracks to the same request, but each specific track can only be submitted once.
+A producer can submit up to 5 different tracks to the same request.
+Each exact track can only be submitted once to that request.

 Can I reject a submission?